The Rocky Horror Picture Show cult following: History and background

 A part of audience reception can be recreating the art.
 This is how the fandom of Rocky Horror developed into a standardized ritual.
-The performances of the audience was scripted and actively discouraged improvising, being conformist in a similar way to the repressed characters.
+The performances of the audience were scripted and actively discouraged improvising, being conformist in a similar way to the repressed characters.
 Rocky Horror helped shape conditions of cult film's transition from art-house to grind-house style.
 Early participation with the film took place at the original Westwood location of the film's first run with fans heard singing along.
-Waverly Theatre fans in New York are credited with the call back lines.
+Waverly Theater fans in New York are credited with the call back lines.
 Performance groups became a staple at Rocky Horror screenings due in large part to the prominent New York City fan cast.
 The cast was originally run by former schoolteacher and stand-up comic Sal Piro and by Dori Hartley, one of several performers in a flexible, rotating cast to portray the character of Frank N. Furter, shadowing the film above.
 According to J. Hoberman, author of Midnight Movies, it was after five months into the film's midnight run when lines began to be yelled by the audience.
 The first person to yell out an audience participation line during a screening was Louis Farese Jr., a normally quiet teacher who, upon seeing the character Janet place a newspaper over her head to protect herself from rain, yelled, "Buy an umbrella you cheap bitch".
 This self-proclaimed "counter point dialogue" was soon helped into standardization by Piro and repeated nearly verbatim at each screening.
 By that Halloween, people were attending in costume and talking back to the screen.
 By the end of 1979, there were twice-weekly showings at over 230 theatres.

 The National Fan Club began in 1977 and would merge with the International Fan Club; the fan publication The Transylvanian printed a number of issues.
 A semi-regular poster magazine was published as well as an official magazine.